TalentCLEF/talentclef/content/en/docs/TalentCLEF-2026/Workshop/workshop_schedule.md

 ---

 {{< alert color="warning" title="Info." >}}
-This is a <strong>preliminary schedule</strong>.
-Times, talks and speakers are subject to change until the final CLEF 2026 programme is published.
 <strong>The presentations will not necessarily be given in the order shown below</strong>, so we kindly ask all participants to attend the full session in which their talk is scheduled.
 {{< /alert >}}